ha5dzs/volciclab-utilities/data_management_and_archival.md

 ## Redundant copies and daily backups

 Pretty much every drive used for data storage (as in, NOT the system drives!) is duplicated and mirrored.
-In `volciclab-server`, the 4 TB NVMe SSDs are in [TODO: Hardware RAID 1 / Arranged in a ZFS mirror].
+In `volciclab-server`, the 4 TB NVMe SSDs are arranged in a mirrored ZFS pool.
 This is synced daily with to two 4 TB SATA SSDs in RAID 1, located in Bay 3 and Bay 4 in `volciclab-nas`.
 Additionally, daily non-destructive (as in, if you delete something, it will NOT be deleted) syncs are done to our NYUAD network shared drive.

 The 16 TB volume is comprised of two 16 TB Toshiba MD08 helium-filled hard drives, also in RAID 1.
-Note that hard drives are slower than SSDs, so this is really for occasional use - install files, OS images, documentation.
+Note that hard drives are slower than SSDs, so this is really for occasional use - old stuff we don't use daily, install files, OS images, documentation.

 ### Fault management